 Shopify offers features including selling, order management and shipping.
 They also offer solutions that help businesses get started, such as custom logos, names and web domains.
 A wide range of third-party plugins allow customers to easily extend Shopify’s capabilities and expand their business internationally.

 - Key features: POS, SEO, product management, dropshipping, omnichannel integration, branding

-- Pros: It’s highly scalable, has comprehensive features, plus lots of highly satisfied customers
+- Pros: Highly scalable, has comprehensive features, plus lots of highly satisfied customers

-- Cons: While Shopify is excellent for non-technical users, developers and retailers with technical expertise can find it limiting
+- Cons: While excellent for non-technical users, developers and retailers with technical expertise can find it limiting

 - Pricing: From $9 to $299 per month